 Even with all of that, it pales in comparison to what my ancestors and cultural intellectuals endured in the not-so-distant- past.
 Thankfully, race matters didn’t consume my life experiences.
 Most of my experiences have been overwhelmingly positive.
 Racism only occurred enough times in my life to acknowledge its crude existence.
 That’s what allows me to stand tall every time someone attempts to degrade me.
 Throughout my journey, you’ll discover that I had to learn to accept my blackness as society constantly barraged me with conflicting messages.

 My views on race are very eccentric because of my willingness to be myself and other’s openness toward me.
-In turn, I chose to embrace the positive aspects of America’s cultural variety discovered everything from the beautiful sounds of the cello to authentic Mexican cuisine.
+In turn, I chose to embrace the positive aspects of America’s cultural variety discovered everything from the beautiful sounds of the cello and harp to authentic Mexican cuisine.
 Being open to the diversity that America beholds is truly the only way to reach across the spectrum.
 There will always be bad people from every ethnicity, but that shouldn’t require slapping a label on all members of that particular race.
 As for me, I’m human by design, American by chance and black by genetic fate.
 That’s my starting line for determining my position in this vast world.
 I’ll never forget starting from the bottom to become the person I am today.
 I’m still learning and still forging ahead to make a better life for my family.
 At the end of the day, that’s where most of us are at.

-Conversely, history has changed course for blacks.
+However, history has changed course for blacks.
 Many still believe in the notion of some overarching black leader, but what blacks need access to now more than anything else are economic prospects, educational equity in public schools, and a prominent return to exercising our citizenship.
 If you’ve read my story, then you know just how much potential is within each lost or broken child.
-Although I didn’t live the stereotypical black experience by growing up on the Virginia countryside, this potential resides within urban neighborhoods as well.
+Although I didn’t live the complete stereotypical black experience by growing up on the countryside, this potential resides in urban neighborhoods as well.
 Equal access to resources and education will allow black communities to rebuild the economies that once thrived in Wilmington, Tulsa and Rosewood.
 Regardless of the ugly end of each one of those situations, history tells us that we are beyond capable.
 However, it is the responsibility of the black community to rediscover value in education.
 It’s not a white thing or Asian thing; it’s an American thing.

 Whatever the next phase of our movement will be, it cannot be exclusive to one race or another.
 As a black man married to a white woman with three biracial children, the direction of this nation continues to worry me as our society continues to rally with such vitriolic rhetoric towards one another during every act perceived as a racial threat.
 I would love nothing more than to see a post-racial America in my lifetime.
 Even though we’ve come so far, we have such a long way to go.
 Martin Luther King, Jr. once stated, “We must learn to live together as brothers or perish together as fools.”
 I’m always open to discussion without the hypersensitive caveats that usually derail race-related inquiries before they can even begin.
 I have my mind open and hand extended; what say you?